djabber2019/factorial-frontend/README.md

 # Factorial Calculator

-A professional factorial calculator built with React and deployed to GitHub Pages.
+A professional factorial calculator built with React and deployed to GitHub Pages...

 ## Features
 - Calculate factorials for large numbers.